-Beginning a series of article about Film School and its validity in the modern film industry climate, here’s the first of our articles.
+Beginning a series of articles about Film School and its validity in the modern film industry climate, here’s the first of our articles.

 Really good film schools are expensive – you potentially need to spend a lot of money just to make connections.